shoui520/shoui520.github.io/docs/shouimethod.md

 <h3> What about mobile? </h3>

 On Android, I just use mainly default ッツ settings but switch the font to KZ UDMincho (preloaded in ッツ).
+The rest of my Android setup is just [Mobile Reading Setup](/mobile-reading)

 ## "Original" shoui method write-up from 2022